BDSM: Scenes

 In BDSM, a "scene" is the stage or setting where BDSM activity takes place, as well as the activity itself.
 The physical place where a BDSM activity takes place is usually called a dungeon, though some prefer less dramatic terms, including playspace or club.
 A BDSM activity can, but need not, involve sexual activity or sexual roleplay.
 A characteristic of many BDSM relationships is the power exchange from the bottom to the dominant partner, and bondage features prominently in BDSM scenes and sexual roleplay.

+A BDSM scene involving female dominance and male submission, 2010.

 "The Scene" (including use of the definite article the) is also used in the BDSM community to refer to the BDSM community as a whole.
 Thus someone who is on "the Scene", and prepared to play in public, might take part in "a scene" at a public play party.

 A scene can take place in private between two or more people and can involve a domestic arrangement, such as servitude or a casual or committed lifestyle master/slave relationship.
 BDSM elements may involve settings of slave training or punishment for breaches of instructions.

 A scene can also take place in a club, where the play can be viewed by others.
 When a scene takes place in a public setting, it may be because the participants enjoy being watched by others, or because of the equipment available, or because having third parties present adds safety for play partners who have only recently met.